suculent/homebridge-plugin-fridge/README.md

 ## Usage

-Connect your IoT device (Arduino or ESP8266 with SHT21 sensor).
-Publishes by default to MQTT channel /sht/2.
+Connect your IoT device (Arduino or ESP8266 with magnetic sensor).
+Publishes to MQTT channel.
 If you don't know how, install MQTT.fx and try again.

 Add 'Homebridge-IoT' on your iPhone as a new Homekit accessory.
-Temperature Sensor should appear.
+Fridge Sensor should appear.

 ### Sample Minimal Homebridge Configuration